Electromagnetic compatibility

-Electromagnetic compatibility (EMC) is the ability of electrical equipment and systems to function acceptably in their electromagnetic environment, by limiting the unintentional generation, propagation and reception of electromagnetic energy which may cause unwanted effects such as electromagnetic interference (EMI) or even physical damage in operational equipment.
+Electromagnetic compatibility (EMC) is the ability of electrical equipment and systems to function acceptably in their electromagnetic environment, by limiting the unintentional generation, propagation and reception of electromagnetic energy which may cause unwanted effects such as electromagnetic interference (EMI) or even physical damage to operational equipment.
 The goal of EMC is the correct operation of different equipment in a common electromagnetic environment.
 It is also the name given to the associated branch of electrical engineering.

 EMC pursues three main classes of issue.
 Emission is the generation of electromagnetic energy, whether deliberate or accidental, by some source and its release into the environment.
 EMC studies the unwanted emissions and the countermeasures which may be taken in order to reduce unwanted emissions.
 The second class, susceptibility, is the tendency of electrical equipment, referred to as the victim, to malfunction or break down in the presence of unwanted emissions, which are known as Radio frequency interference (RFI).
 Immunity is the opposite of susceptibility, being the ability of equipment to function correctly in the presence of RFI, with the discipline of "hardening" equipment being known equally as susceptibility or immunity.
 A third class studied is coupling, which is the mechanism by which emitted interference reaches the victim.

 Interference mitigation and hence electromagnetic compatibility may be achieved by addressing any or all of these issues, i.e., quieting the sources of interference, inhibiting coupling paths and/or hardening the potential victims.
 In practice, many of the engineering techniques used, such as grounding and shielding, apply to all three issues.